vinala/docs/src/helpers.md

 ## Introduction

-Vinala includes a variety of global "shortcuts" PHP functions.
+Vinala includes a variety of global PHP helpers.
 Many of these functions are used by the framework itself; however, you are free to use them in your own applications if you find them convenient.

 ## Available Methods